CSRG-Group/dcs-notes.github.io/_CS139/Theory9.md

 Any requests are sorted by a __Load Balancer__ to ensure that all server are equally loaded

 Load balancing algorithms
-* Round Robin - requests sent to each server in turn
+* __Round Robin__ - requests sent to each server in turn
-* Weighted round robin - Request sent to each server in turn but also determined by a weighting for each server
+* __Weighted round robin__ - Request sent to each server in turn but also determined by a weighting for each server
-* Least active sessions - requests are sent to the most lightly loaded server
+* __Least active sessions__ - requests are sent to the most lightly loaded server
 ### Advantages
 * The individual computers are cheaper
 * Built in redundancy if a server breaks the others can continue
 *  Easily add more servers

 ### Disadvantages
-* higher upfront costs
+* Higher upfront costs
 * More complex systems, More Maintenance needed

-## Cloud Based infrastructure
+## Cloud Based Infrastructure
 Cloud computing can allow users to rent servers

 Servers can be leased by the hour